onassar/PHP-JSON-Validation/README.md

 subrules array into consideration.
 The email validation rule then becomes relevant and required (depending on this subrule&#039;s settings).

-Otherwise, if the checkbox is not checked, the **SchemaValidator** does not go ahead with the email validation subrule, and is also not considered a failure due to the checkbox not being checked.
+Otherwise, if the checkbox is not checked, **SchemaValidator** does not go ahead with the email validation subrule, and is also not considered a failure due to the checkbox not being checked.